MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-models.md

 ﻿---
-title: Transition to support - support models
+title: Define the support model for your Dynamics 365 implementation projects
 description: This article is covers the different support models for a Dynamics 365 implementation and considerations when choosing a model.
 author: taksatoms
 ms.author: tsato